andreabolzoni/call-for-participants/index.md

 The format of the study will be of a short course, where the interactive music system will take, to some extent, the role of a teacher.
 During the session, you will be asked to play short phrases for which the main attribute will be timbre, as opposed to pitch.
 We will be looking at what kind of support the system can provide you with in expanding the vocabulary of a set of sounds you want to explore.
 Optionally, you can provide any further comment or thought in between sessions, written or as a voice note, and up to one week after the last session.

 The outcome of this study will provide us with new knowledge about how we can improve music interactive systems for musical practices that are oriented to timbre.
-Also, we may be able to gain more understanding on how timbre is used and interpreted in musical practices where pitch is not the most relevant attribute.
+Also, we may be able to gain more understanding on how timbre is used and interpreted in musical practices where pitch is not the most relevant attribute.<br/><br/>

 # HOW WILL THE DATA I PROVIDE BE USED?